FDSN/OBS-standards/standards.md

 3) Request the addition of the information into StationXML, through FDSN WGII

 A **StationXML-standardized element** is an element that obeys the StationXML schema but contains information that is not specified in the schema.
-Currently, **StationXML-standardized elements** are encoded as StationXML ``<Comment>``s, with the elements written as JSON-encoded text strings, preferably with a marine-specific ``subject``.
+Currently, **StationXML-standardized elements** are encoded as StationXML ``<Comment>``s, with the elements written as JSON-formatted strings, preferably with a marine-specific ``subject``.
 For example, if the information concerns "peanuts" and can be expressed as:
 ```yaml
 can_size.ml: 200
 num_nuts: 10